 “Tight Sand” is not the only way to refer to tight Sands.
 You may also hear it referred to as: Tight Sand, Tight Gas, Tight Gas Reservoir, or even Tight Gas Sands were all thrown around in the different articles.

 The term I am going to use throughout this article is “Tight Sand.”
 However, Tight Sand does not have a formal definition.
 The definitions vary as much as the phrase is used.
 Below we do our best to give an overview of the term and how it is referenced throughout the industry.

 What is the definition of tight sand?

-Tight Sand refers to low permeability sandstone reservoir that produces primarily dry natural gas.
+Tight Sand refers to a low permeability sandstone reservoir that produces primarily dry natural gas.
 A tight gas reservoir is one that cannot be produced at an economic flow rate or recover economic volumes of oil and gas without massive assistance from large stimulation treatments of any special recovery process.

 - Low permeability is when it takes A LOT of pressure to squeeze fluid through a rock.

 - Sandstone is a sedimentary rock found mainly in basins.
 It often serves as an aquifer for ground water, or in our case. reservoir for oil and natural gas.